WANGAR1/Kibandaski/README.md

 ## Introduction

-The Kibandaski App is a Ruby-based web application designed to help owners manage their kibandaskis and allow customers to browse and order food items.
+The Kibandaski App is a Ruby-based web application designed to help owners manage their kibandaskis and allow customers to browse and order food items for their local eateries.
 This README provides an overview of the application, its features, technologies used, installation instructions, and other relevant information.

 ## Features